-About The Bobbin
+The Bobbin location

 Belfast City Hall’s coffee shop, The Bobbin is located next to the visitor exhibition serving great coffee and delicious food.
+For access, please enter via the rear entrance of City Hall on Donegall Square South.

-Whether it’s a freshly-baked treat and a coffee with friends, a delicious hot snacks or just picking up lunch on the go, The Bobbin caters to all tastes and preferences, using locally-sourced ingredients where possible.
+Whether it’s a freshly-baked treat and a coffee with friends, a delicious hot snack or just picking up lunch on the go, The Bobbin caters to all tastes and preferences, using locally-sourced ingredients where possible.

 You can connect to Belfast Wi-Fi and enjoy free Wi-Fi along with your refreshments.